 3. Blum and Feinstein Own Several Homes and a San Francisco Hotel

-Adding to the personal wealth of Richard Blum and Dianne Feinstein is their real estate holdings.
+Adding to the personal wealth of Richard Blum and Dianne Feinstein are their real estate holdings.
 They own the Carlton Hotel in San Francisco, which is part of Carlton Hotel Properties L.P.
 According to the Los Angeles Times, the company was valued as much as $25 million in 2016.

 The San Francisco Chronicle also reports that the couple owns at least four private homes.
 In 2006, Blum and Feinstein purchased a mansion in San Francisco’s Pacific Heights neighborhood.
 The home was worth about $16.5 million and used to belong to George Lucas, the creator of Star Wars.
 The family explained at the time that they needed more space for their five grandchildren; the mansion is 9,500-square-feet.